Madrid is a city divided into 21 districts, and one of them is the Chamartin district.

 Get to Know Chamartín District in Madrid, Spain

-Chamartín is a district from Madrid City, located in the north of the capital and composed by six neighborhoods: “El Viso, Prosperidad, Ciudad Jardín, Hispanoamérica, Nueva España and Plaza de Castilla”.
+Chamartín is a district located in the north of the capital and composed of six neighborhoods: “El Viso, Prosperidad, Ciudad Jardín, Hispanoamérica, Nueva España, and Plaza de Castilla.”

-This area has 145.000 inhabitant and is bordering Fuencarral- El Pardo to the north, Ciudad Lineal by the east, Salamanca’s district on the south, Chamberí by southwest and Tetuán to the west.
+This area has 145.000 inhabitants and is bordered by Fuencarral-El Pardo to the north, Ciudad Lineal by the east, Salamanca’s district on the south, Chamberí by the southwest, and Tetuán to the west.

 What to see in Chamartín district

-It’s worth to mention the proximity of Chamartín with the Golden Mile in Salamanca’s district, to the Barajas Airport and with Paseo de la Castellana, which is another great highway and it is located the financial heart of Madrid
+Also with Paseo de la Castellana, which is another great highway and located in the financial heart of Madrid

-Because of the proximity with the fincancial heart, Chamartín is one the most demanded areas by companies when looking for accommodation to their employees in the city.
+Chamartín is one of the most demanded areas by companies when looking for accommodation for their employees in the city.

-Among its points of interest are: the National Music Auditorium, the Museum of Natural Sciences, Plaza de Cuzco, the Berlin Park, Canal de Isabel II Park, Plaza de Castilla Courts and the Santiago Bernabéu Stadium.
+Among its points of interest are the National Music Auditorium, the Museum of Natural Sciences, Plaza de Cuzco, Berlin Park, Canal de Isabel II Park, Plaza de Castilla Courts, and the Santiago Bernabéu Stadium.